merlinlikethewizard/Mastermine/README.md

 3. Run `mastermine disk`
 4. Run `disk/hub.lua`

-## Play with or without Peripherals
+## Play with or without Peripherals:

 I highly recommend using the a peripherals mod with chunky turtles, but upon popular request I added the ability to disable the need for chunky turtle pairs.
 Just go to the config and set `use_chunky_turtles = false`